Barry Sanders

 In 2007, he was ranked by NFL Networks' NFL Top 10 series as the most elusive runner in NFL history, and was placed No. 1 on the list of the greatest players never to play in a Super Bowl.
 He is considered by many as one of the greatest running backs in NFL history.
 Bleacher Report ranked Sanders No. 1 on their list of greatest running backs in NFL history.
 He averaged 1,527 rushing yards per season and just under 100 rushing yards per game (99.8).
-Sanders was first inducted into the Kansas Sports Hall of Fame in 1998, into the College Football Hall of Fame in 2003 and in that same year inducted into the Michigan Sports Hall of Fame.
-In 2000, Sanders was included in the NFL 1990s All-Decade Team, and in 2019, Sanders was named to the National Football League 100th Anniversary All-Time Team.

 Early life

 Sanders was born on July 16, 1968, in Wichita, Kansas, the seventh of eleven children to William and Shirley Sanders.
 His father worked as a roofer and carpenter, while his mother worked as a homemaker for the Sanders family.
 Sanders and two of his brothers worked as roofers' assistants to his father.
 As a child, Sanders was known for having an appetite, being able to eat an entire loaf of bread in one sitting.
 He would often listen to regional college sports games that his father would play on TV.
 Mitch Albom of the Detroit Free Press wrote: "All day they would labor, with the hammers, with the tar, sweating in the hot summer sun.
 You did not complain in the Sanders family.
 Not unless you wanted a good whupping."